-Fiscal impact to this action will be an acceptance of funds in the amount of \$596,608.
+Fiscal impact to this action will be an acceptance of funds in the amount of \$690,596.
 Funds are in direct support to middle schools.
-See attached letter from the Alliance for Education for individual school funding.
+See attached letter from Alliance for Education for individual school funding.

-The revenue source for this motion is the Nesholm Family Foundation, via the Alliance For Education.
+The revenue source for this motion is the Nesholm Family Foundation, via the Alliance for Education.

 Expenditure:

 Revenue:

 6. COMMUNITY ENGAGEMENT

 With guidance from the District's Community Engagement tool, this action was determined to merit the following tier of community engagement:

-Not applicable ■ Not applicable Not applicable
+☐ Not applicable

-Tier 1: Inform
+☐ Tier 1: Inform

-Tier 2: Consult/Involve
+☐ Tier 2: Consult/Involve

 Tier 3: Collaborate

-The Kids in the Middle grant from the Nesholm Family Foundation has been an ongoing grant since 2002 for Aki Kurose, Mercer International and Denny International Middle Schools.
+The Kids in the Middle grant from the Nesholm Family Foundation has been an ongoing grant since 2002 for Aki Kurose, Mercer International, and Denny International Middle Schools.
 These funds have provided additional administrative and instructional support with a specific focus on student literacy.